Thermoelectric coefficients of two-flavor quark matter from the Kubo formalism: Introduction

 In this work, we employ the Kubo formalism to compute the thermal conductivity and thermoelectric power of hot quark matter.
 Specifically, thermoelectric power plays a crucial role when temperature gradients and electric fields coexist, as in the early stages of heavy-ion collisions.
-We adopt the Nambu–Jona-Lasinio (NJL) model, an effective chiral theory where quark–quark interactions are encoded through four-fermion contact terms.
-The non-equilibrium density matrix is constructed by perturbing the grand canonical ensemble and solving the Liouville equation to linear order in the applied electric field and temperature gradient.
+We adopt the NJL model, an effective chiral theory where quark–quark interactions are encoded through four-fermion contact terms.
+The nonequilibrium density matrix is constructed by perturbing the grand canonical ensemble and solving the Liouville equation to linear order in the applied electric field and temperature gradient.
 The relevant two-point correlation functions of electric and heat currents are evaluated in the Matsubara (imaginary-time) formalism, which, at leading order, are given by single-loop diagrams with fully dressed quark propagators, while vertex corrections are suppressed in $1/N_c$ counting scheme.
+This type of approach has been applied in a broader context beyond the NJL model.
+For example, shear viscosity in field theories is dominated by one-loop diagrams with finite thermal widths, while higher-order loops are negligible~\cite{Jeon1993,Ghosh2014}.
+Similarly, electrical conductivities of baryon–meson systems have been computed using current–current correlators with thermal widths determined from in-medium scattering~\cite{Ghosh2017}.
+We emphasize that, in the limit of vanishing widths, the correlators diverge and the transport coefficients vanish.

 This work is organized as follows.
 Section~\ref{sec:Kubo} derives the Kubo formulas for the thermoelectric transport coefficients starting from the quantum Liouville equation for the density matrix.
 Section~\ref{sec:NJL} computes the relevant two-point correlation functions and expresses the transport coefficients in terms of the quark spectral function.
 In Sec.~\ref{sec:results} we provide numerical results for the thermal conductivity and thermopower.
 Section~\ref{sec:summary} gives a brief summary of our results.
 Appendix~\ref{app:Green_func} provides some details on the derivation of the Kubo formulas.
 We use the natural units with $\hbar= c = k_B = 1$, $e=\sqrt{4\pi\alpha}$, $\alpha=1/137$, and the metric signature $(1,-1,-1,-1)$.